Ryank2004/brixstudio/README.md

 # Brix Studio Website

-A modern and responsive website for Brix Studio, a digital agency specializing in creating websites, designs, tools, and content that convert and sell.
+A modern and responsive website for Brix Studio, a digital agency specializing in creating websites, designs, AI-agents, and content that convert and sell.

 <img width="1012" alt="Screenshot 2025-04-03 at 13 36 52" src="https://github.com/user-attachments/assets/51fc3e93-8d97-4f5e-972a-f08c19ebf6ef" />

 ## 📋 Overview

 This project is built with Astro, a modern static site generator that offers exceptional performance and developer experience.
 It uses a component-based architecture, following atomic design principles with atoms, molecules, and organisms.

-The website features smooth animations using GSAP and Lenis for scroll interactions, has a fully responsive design, and implements modern UI/UX practices.
+The website features smooth animations using GSAP and Lenis for scroll interactions, has a fully responsive design, implements modern UI/UX practices, and includes comprehensive SEO optimization with structured data.

 ## 🚀 Features

 - **Component-based architecture** following atomic design principles
 - **Smooth scroll animations** using Lenis and GSAP
 - **Responsive design** that works on all devices
+- **Content Management** with Contentful CMS integration
+- **SEO Optimized** with structured data and meta tags
 - **Modern UI components** including:
   - Animated hero section with text rotation
   - Card stack with scroll-driven animations
-  - Dynamic project portfolio
+  - Dynamic project portfolio with clip-path animations
   - FAQ section with expandable details
   - Contact form with email integration
+  - Blog system with dynamic routing
 - **Performance optimized** static site generation with Astro
-- **Netlify deployment** ready with serverless functions for contact form
+- **Netlify deployment** ready with serverless functions

 ## 🛠️ Tech Stack